abi-am/omicss-25/Group projects/GP2/README.md

 For each cancer (or other disease) type:
 - Perform non-parametric Mann–Whitney U tests comparing percentages of filtered TRVs in that cancer type group vs healthy group, correct for multiple testing with FDR.
 Consider excluding the canonical variant from this analysis. (*Maybe provide already prepared df ?*)
-- Prepare visualisations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
+- Prepare visualizations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
 Note, you can use Python as well.

-### TRV analysis on pre-generated table: cluster samples by TRV abundance [Tatevik]

 ## 8/18/2025 - 4PM-5PM